 American Indian Partners Work to Protect Track Rock Gap

-On December 19th, members of the Muscogee Creek Nation and the Eastern Band of Cherokee Indians gathered at Chattahoochee-Oconee National Forests to publicly denounce recent claims that the Track Rock Gap features were created by people other than Creek and Cherokee ancestors.
-There is no archeological evidence of any connection to Mayan people or culture at the site.
-Archeological studies at the site definitively link its origins to Creek and Cherokee people, and clearly demonstrate that it was not an inhabited town site.
-Watch this video of the December 19th briefing to learn more from the Muscogee Creek Nation and the Eastern Band of Cherokee Indians about Track Rock Gap and the work to protect it.
+On December 19, 2013, members of the Muscogee Creek Nation and the Eastern Band of Cherokee Indians gathered to publicly denounce recent claims that the Track Rock Gap features were created by people other than Creek and Cherokee ancestors.
+Despite isolated claims, there is no archeological evidence of any connection to Mayan people or culture at the site.
+Archeological studies at the site definitively link its origins to the ancestors of Creek and Cherokee people, and clearly demonstrate that it was not an inhabited town site.
+Watch this video of the December 19, 2013, briefing to learn more from the Muscogee Creek Nation and the Eastern Band of Cherokee Indians about Track Rock Gap and the work to protect it.
 You can also read a transcript of the video.

 Stone landscape sites occur throughout the region and are not unusual, but they should be respected and protected.
-One way the Forest Service and Tribal partners protect the very fragile, sensitive and sacred stone landscape is by not encouraging visitation or allowing commercial activities to take place there.
-Unauthorized, user-created trails leading to the remote site create erosion issues and increase the potential for vandalism and theft, for which there are severe criminal penalties.
-The nearby and easily accessed Track Rock Gap rock art site is open to visitors, displaying the fascinating story left in stone by the Creek and Cherokee for all to see and experience.
+The nearby and easily accessed Track Rock Gap rock art site is open to visitors, displaying the fascinating story left in stone by Creek and Cherokee ancestors for all to see and experience.
 For a wealth of information on the Track Rock Gap archeological site, including detailed information on origins, archeological studies, commonly asked questions, photos and other online resources, visit www.fs.usda.gov/goto/conf/trackrock.
+Two ways the Forest Service and Tribal partners work to protect the most fragile, sensitive and sacred sites in the area are by not encouraging visitation and not allowing commercial activities, such as commercial filming, to take place there.
+Unauthorized, user-created trails leading to the remote site can create erosion issues and increase the potential for vandalism and theft, for which there are severe criminal penalties.

 "We know there is a fine balance in the mandates that the Forest Service has, and obligations to the general public, as well as obligations to these Federal laws, such as ARPA, and NEPA, and the National Historic Preservation Act, the Native American Graves Protection and Repatriation Act.
 So we’re here to applaud the Forest Service efforts in the protection of these cultural sites and we would like to say that we look forward to being a continuing partner with our Federal partners here such as the Forest Service and we appreciate everything they are doing.